ibmresilient/resilient-community-apps/fn_spamhaus_query/README.md

 ## Installation (App Host)
 With App Host, all the run-time components are pre-built.
 Perform the following steps to install and configure:
-* Download the `fn_spamhaus_query-x.x.x.zip`.
+* Download the `app-fn_spamhaus_query-x.x.x.zip`.
 * In Resilient navigate to **Adiminstrator Settings > Apps**
-* Click the Install button and select the downloaded `fn_spamhaus_query-x.x.x.zip`.
+* Click the Install button and select the downloaded `app-fn_spamhaus_query-x.x.x.zip`.
 This will install the associated customizations.
 * Once installed, navigate to the app's Configuration tab and edit the app.config file updating the `[resilient]` section as necessary and updating the `[fn_spamhaus_query]` section as necessary.
 ---